Program Types and Areas

 Q: Clinical versus counseling psychology?

 A: The difference between these two fields reflects different historical developments.
 Clinical psychology has a historical emphasis on psychological dysfunction, rehabilitation, assessment, and diagnosis.
 Clinical psychologists tend to work in medical and hospital settings with people who have serious mental illness and use cognitive-behavioral techniques.
 Counseling psychology has a historical emphasis on vocation, multiculturalism, social justice, and optimal human functioning.
 Counseling psychologists tend to work in university and community counseling centers with people without serious mental illness.
 They tend to use more humanistic and person-centered approaches.
 That being said, there is actually more overlap between these two fields than there are differences.
 A PhD in either area provides substantial flexibility in career choice.
-For more information on these programs, check out our detailed guide.

 Q: Doctorate of Psychology (PsyD) or Doctorate of Philosophy (PhD)?